One of a kind furniture, built to be passed down to the next generation

 Things I make

-- Chairs – Irish and Welsh style stick chairs, ladderback chairs and rocking chairs
+• Chairs – Irish and Welsh style stick chairs, Windsor chairs and ladderback chairs

 Don’t see what you’re looking for?
 Just ask!